navikt/leesah-game-starter-python/README.md

   - A teammate 🐶

 ## Setup 📝
-### 1. To get started, either clone with git or download the repository:
+### 1. To get started, either clone with git or download the repository: (If you've already cloned the project, go to step 2!)

 **Clone project with git**
 ```